fbpx

 What Damages are Recoverable Under California Wrongful Death Actions

-In a California wrongful death action, plaintiffs are the surviving family members of the decedent and can seek to recover economic damages including, financial support the decedent would have contributed to the family during the lifetime of the decedent or the plaintiff; loss of gifts or benefits that plaintiff would have expected to receive from decedent; funeral and burial expenses reasonable value of household services that decedent would have provided to his or her loved ones.
+In wrongful death cases, plaintiffs are the surviving family members of the decedent and can seek to recover economic damages.
+This includes financial support the decedent would have contributed to the family during the lifetime of the decedent or plaintiff.
+Also, loss of gifts or benefits that plaintiff would have expected to receive from decedent.
+Lastly, funeral/burial expenses reasonable value of household services that decedent would have provided to his or her loved ones.

-Additionally, the surviving family members may also seek non-economic damages including loss of decedent’s love, companionship, loss of services, loss of support, comfort, care, assistance, protection, affection, society, and moral support; loss of the enjoyment of sexual relations; loss of decedent’s training and guidance.
+Additionally, the surviving family members may also seek non-economic damages.
+This includes loss of decedent’s love, companionship, loss of services, loss of support, comfort, care, assistance, protection, and moral support.
+Loss of the enjoyment of sexual relations and loss of decedent’s training and guidance are also real factors.

 What Damages are Recoverable Under California Survival Cause of Action

-As noted above, a survival cause of action in California can only be brought if the decedent did not immediately pass from the injuries sustained.
-As such, if the deceased lived for even a short period between the accident and death, considering to file suit under survival cause of action may be appropriate.
-The representative of decedent’s estate may seek to recover damages including, “the loss or damage that the decedent sustained or incurred before death, including any penalties or punitive or exemplary damages that the decedent would have been entitled to recover had the decedent lived, and do not include damages for pain, suffering, or disfigurement”.
+A survival cause of action in California can only be brought if the decedent did not pass from the injuries.
+If the deceased lived for a period between the accident and death, considering to file under survival cause of action.
+The representative of decedent’s estate may seek to recover damages.
+This includes, “the loss or damage that the decedent sustained or incurred before death, including any penalties or punitive or exemplary damages that the decedent would have been entitled to recover had the decedent lived, and do not include damages for pain, suffering, or disfigurement”.

 If you and your family are considering filing either a wrongful death or survival action lawsuit, or both if the circumstances permit, we invite you to contact one of our Los Angeles personal injury attorneys today for a free consultation and case review.
 KAASS LAW has successfully represented victims in wrongful death and survival cause of actions.